Who is eligible for receiving equipment under the program?

 My child is covered under the Medicaid CES Waiver, can I use this to get equipment at Kids Mobility Network?

 Yes.
-We work closely with Colorado's CES Waiver program to provide a variety of equipment.
-We'll work with your community center board (CCB) to help you get approvals for equipment.
+We work closely with Colorado's CES Waiver program to provide a variety of equipment - especially therapeutic recreation equipment such as adaptive bikes, jog strollers and bike trailers.
+We'll work with your community centered board (CCB) to help you get approvals for equipment.
 Once we have the approval, we'll get everything ready for delivery and bill your CES waiver on your behalf.
 Click here to learn more.

 If I have insurance or Medicaid, do I still qualify?

 Yes.
 Many of our clients have insurance and/or Medicaid, but still can not attain the appropriate CRT for various reasons.
 Sometimes co-pays are too high for the family to afford, benefits are exhausted, or sometimes insurance carriers deny certain equipment.
 Whatever the reason, it doesn’t impact your qualification.
 We do ask that applicants go through their insurance and Medicaid channels first so that we can provide priority to those families that have fewer options.